Ensembl/ensembl-dauphin-style-compiler/earp/doc/spec.md

 ```
 // some data
-gene.name$$    := ["A","B","C","D","E","F"];
+gene.name    := ["A","B","C","D","E","F"];
-gene.start$$   := ["11","22","33","44","55","66"];
+gene.start   := ["11","22","33","44","55","66"];
-gene.end$$     := ["17","27","37","47","57","67"];
+gene.end     := ["17","27","37","47","57","67"];
-gene.is_nice$$ := ["y","y","n","n","y","y"];
+gene.is_nice := ["y","y","n","n","y","y"];

 // we only want nice genes
-nice?? := gene.is_nice$$ == "y";
+nice := gene.is_nice == "y";

-gene.name$$  := gene.name$$[nice??];
+gene.name  := gene.name[nice];
-gene.start$$ := gene.start$$[nice??];
+gene.start := gene.start[nice];
-gene.end$$   := gene.end$$[nice??];
+gene.end   := gene.end[nice];
 ```

 The `copy()` buitin creates an independent copy of an array, as does passing the array to a function using _in_ mode.
 All copies are lazy, and therefore efficient if the variable is unchanged.

 ## Iterators

 Functions and procdedures can be defined as accepting "iterators" for in and in/out arguments.
-The sigil for an iterator, for use in the signature, is `&X`, where `X` is a base sigil.
 Such functions accept both the array and non-array agruments.
 A non-array argument is equivalent to an infinite sequence.
-These values are rather opaque: there are very few operations available on iterators to the programmer, but many builtin functions accept them, including the slice operator.
+These values are rather opaque: there are very few operations available on iterators to the programmer, but many builtin functions accept them, including, importantly, the slice operator.
 Therefore, the slice operator also accepts a plain boolean to update all or none of the values.

-They are mainly used in functions which also take other arrays and allow subsequent arguments to co-vary with the main array or else take a fixed value.
+Iterators are mainly used in functions which also take other arrays and allow subsequent arguments to co-vary with the main array or else take a fixed value.
+Often they also include a convention as to allow over-short or over-long array arguments as well.
+For example, the filter operator assumes trailing falses and ignores excess values.

+Iterators are the only datatype polymorphism or ambiguity allowed in earp.

 ## (Explicit) Type Coercion